 $340.00* for PHA members.
 (For information how to become PHA member please visit polishhome.org)

 In case multiple family members sign up the tuition fee for each additional family member is discounted by $100.00.

 6 pm – 8:30 pm Mondays, Tusedays – adult classes – online

-10 am – 12 noon Saturdays – children classes – online
+10 am – 12 noon Saturdays – children classes – in-person and online